 You’ve made the decision that you’re going to business school and found you’re eligible for a scholarship.
 Next up–how do I actually write a compelling scholarship essay?
 Transmitting your achievement, inspirations, and not to mention that je nais se quoi–French for a uniquely distinctive and attractive quality–into paper can seem daunting.
 However, once you know the rules of the game, this can be easily tackled.

-Originality will always be key and what sets you apart from other applicants, but the first thing you need to be awarded financial support is to understand the scholarship criteria and theme.
+Originality will always be the key to what sets you apart from other applicants.
+But the first thing you’ll need in order to be awarded financial support is to understand the scholarship criteria and themes.
 Is there a specific topic to talk about?
 Are there particular traits you can draw from the school’s ethos?
 Is there an exact number of words to fulfill?
-And very key–when are the deadlines?
+And crucially–when are the deadlines?

 After you’ve taken some time to absorb the above, you’ll naturally start developing a plan of attack for your scholarship essay.
 When you’re ready to start writing, a good structure will help you strengthen your case of why you should be awarded the scholarship.

 To write a compelling scholarship essay, the structure you should follow is:

 1. Stick to a subject that fits your profile:

 Depending on the school that you’re applying to, you are usually able to work on either an open subject scholarship essay or nominated profile that fits with the school’s “DNA”.

 The following scholarships and awards are available to undergraduate applicants:

 For applicants who bring a unique global perspective to our school community through their international experiences or multilingualism.

 For budding candidates who have a true entrepreneurial spirit and put ideas into action.